nicolascagna96/the-art-of-flour/README.md

 - [mdbootstrap](https://mdbootstrap.com/docs/standard/extended/login/) I used this code for the Login Form
 - [Codemy](https://www.youtube.com/watch?v=CVEKe39VFu8) - How To Add Database Forms To A Web Page.
 Used to understand the logic of databases forms.
 - [mdbootstrap](https://mdbootstrap.com/snippets/standard/mdbootstrap/2885134?view=side) - I use it as an inspiration for my footer
+- [medium](https://medium.com/jungletronics/a-django-blog-in-vs-code-3b6fc8eb19aa#b3ec) - I use it as an inspiration for the CRUD functionality.
+-  [django](https://docs.djangoproject.com/en/4.1/ref/contrib/messages/) - I use it as an inspiration for the message.
+- [sherryrich](https://github.com/sherryrich/heard-it) - I checked his Blog project as an inspiration for my project, especially for implementing the CRUD functionality.

 ## Media
  - The recipes and the photos were taken by [bbcGoodFood](https://www.bbcgoodfood.com/)